wighawag/tutorial-hardhat-deploy/README.md

 ```

-Notice the mentioned of `getNamedAccounts` ?
+Notice the mentione of `getNamedAccounts`?

-the plugin `hardhat-deploy` allows you to name your accounts.
+The plugin `hardhat-deploy` allows you to name your accounts.
 Here there are 2 named accounts:
-- deployer that will is account used to deploy the contract
+- `deployer` will be the account used to deploy the contract.
-- tokenOwner which is potentially another account that is passed to the constructor of Token.sol.
-It will receive the initial supply
+- `tokenOwner` which is passed to the constructor of Token.sol and which will receive the initial supply

 These accounts need to be setup in hardhat.config.ts

-Modifiy it so it looks like this :
+Modifiy it so it looks like this:

 ```typescript
 import {HardhatUserConfig} from 'hardhat/types';